apotheon/q/README.md

 6. Answer my questions and make changes I request to your submitted code.
 7. Ensure I can pull your code into my repository.

-I may update these instructions later if they turn out to be insufficient.
+I may update these instructions later if they turn out to be insufficient, but I do not anticipate getting many requests to contribute code to this project.

 [bddc]: https://github.com/grassator/bdd-for-c
 [fg]: https://fossrec.com/u/apotheon/fossgit